 Dr. Seuss is known the world over for his fun-filled books and lovable characters such the Grinch, the Cat in the Hat, and who doesn’t love Zyyzer Zazzer Zuz?
 What is less known is how he came up with all his unique characters.
 Was it hallucinogenics?
 Did he lick toads as a fraternity hazing ritual at Dartmouth?
-Brain damage brought on too much bathtub gin during Prohibition?
+Was it brain damage brought on by too much bathtub gin during Prohibition?
 A recent discovery will hopefully shed some light on the creative genius that was Dr. Seuss.

-Star-Bellied Snitches (police procedural) – This story was set in Franklin County, Virginia, during the final years of Prohibition and followed Sheriff Lyndon Spufford’s investigation into the deaths of a number of people who snitched on the county’s most notorious moonshiner, Edmond “Red” Hurley.
+Star-Bellied Snitches (Police Procedural) – This story is set in Franklin County, Virginia, during the final years of Prohibition and follows Sheriff Lyndon Spufford’s investigation into the deaths of a number of people who had snitched on the county’s most notorious moonshiner, Edmond “Red” Hurley.

-There’s a Wocket in My Pocket (erotic historical fiction [?!!]) – This was one of Geisel’s most ill-guided attempts at “serious” fiction.
-The story centered on the forbidden love between the son of the owner of Acme Wockets and one of the female factory workers during the height of the Industrial Revolution.
-The post-production function of the wocket was never adequately explained though it was large, shiny and phallic-shaped.
-Censors of time would not have been able to get past the first chapter without having their eyes melt from the steamy scenes on the pages.
-Later this title was kept for a children’s book but the story was changed to be about a boy and the strange and apparently sexless creatures that live in his house, such as the yeps on the steps, the nooth grush on his toothbrush, the yottle in the bottle and the jertain in the curtain.
+There’s a Wocket in My Pocket (Erotic Historical Fiction [?!!]) – This was one of Geisel’s most ill-guided attempts at “serious” fiction.
+The story centers on the forbidden love between the son of the owner of Acme Wockets and one of the female factory workers during the height of the Industrial Revolution.
+The post-production function of the wocket is never adequately explained, though it is large, shiny and phallic-shaped.
+Censors of time would not have been able to get past the first chapter without having their eyes melt from the steamy scenes the pages.
+Later the title was kept for a children’s book, but the turned into one about a boy and the strange and apparently sexless creatures that live in his house, such as the yeps on the steps, the nooth grush on his toothbrush, the yottle in the bottle, and the jertain in the curtain.